 A new window will pop up.
 It will take a few seconds for the App to load.
 Once this is done, your web browser will open a new tab with the Jupyter Dashboard.

 And this is how to install Python and Jupyter on your computer.
 In our next post, we will go through Jupyter's interface describing its dashboard.
 This is the right way to continue your introduction to Python.
 (Unless you haven't read the super-informative 365 Python Programming Guide yet.
 It's a must-read for anyone getting started with Python, so don't miss out on gaining some invaluable Python knowledge.)

-If you’re enthusiastic about boosting your Python knowledge, check out our Introduction to Python course!
+Take our Introduction to Jupyter course for a more in-depth guide.
+And if you’re enthusiastic about boosting your Python knowledge, check out our Introduction to Python course.